-In the light of these unsatisfying results one wonders on what grounds STROHAL rejects the simple and consequent systematic [konsequent] standpoint of HILBERT's axiomatics.
+In the light of these unsatisfying results one wonders on what grounds STROHAL rejects the simple and systematic [konsequent] standpoint of HILBERT's axiomatics.
 This question is even more appropriate as STROHAL knows full well the reasons leading to HILBERT's standpoint.
-Thus he himself says: "The intuitions representing the causa occasionalis for forming the syntheses, do not pass enter ... into geometry in the sense that one could immediately prove a statement proposition as correct by referring to intuition;" moreover, shortly thereafter: "As soon as the axioms"-STROHAL is here only means referring to the xorval čvvorat-"are formulated, |2031 the specific nature of elementary concepts has no further influence on the development of geometrical deduction" (pp. 132-133).
+Thus he himself says: "The intuitions representing the causa occasionalis for forming the syntheses, do not enter ... into geometry in the sense that one could immediately prove a proposition correct by referring to intuition;" moreover, shortly thereafter: "As soon as the axioms"-STROHAL is here only referring to the xotval žvvotat-"are formulated, | the specific nature of elementary concepts has no further influence on the development of geometrical deduction" (pp. 132-133).

-Indeed, STROHAL's polemic against HILBERT's foundation of geometry, which can be found in the final section of his book, also contains no conclusive objections.
+Indeed, there are also no conclusive objections in STROHAL's polemic against HILBERT's foundation of geometry, which can be found in the final section of his book.

 Here his main argument is that in HILBERT's conception of axiomatics the contentual element is only pushed back to the formal properties of the basic relations, i.e., to relations of higher order.
-The formal requirements on the basic relations which are expressed in the axioms would themselves have to be regarded contentually, so STROHAL, and the contentual representations [inhaltliche Vorstellungen] necessary for this could again be obtained only by abstraction from the respective relational intuitions.
+The formal requirements on the basic relations which are expressed in the axioms would themselves have to be regarded contentually [so STROHAL] and the contentual representations [inhaltliche Vorstellungen] necessary for this could again be obtained only by abstraction from the respective relational intuitions.
 Thus, concerning the higher relations which constitute the required properties of the basic geometrical relations, one "has arrived at the reference to intuition which axiomatics precisely wants to avoid" (p.
 129).